CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used to make a website interactive

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1) When people want to show off code to each other they can put it on Github <br>
+2) It helps to make collabration easy with others <br>
+3) Tracks the changes you've made

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+It stores a copy of it on your Github account (remote)

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It stores a copy of it on your local machine

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull request is a way to let others know the changes you've pushed to a branch in a repository on GitHub

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It shows the changes you made.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to a remote repository on Github

 ## Question 14